usethesource/rascal-website/developers/index.md

 * Please find our [Jenkins](http://jenkins-ci.org) installation running at <http://build.rascal-mpl.org>.
 * The continuous update site is deployed at `http://update.rascal-mpl.org/unstable`.
 Every time a contribution is pushed to GitHub, and all tests succeed, the unstable update site is build and deployed fully automatically.
+* We also publish a unstable version of the [command line REPL](http://update.rascal-mpl.org/console/rascal-shell-unstable.jar)